Edwin W. Pauley

-Edwin Wendell Pauley Sr. (January 7, 1903 – July 28, 1981) was an American businessman and political leader.
+Edwin Wendell Pauley Sr. (January 7, 1903 – July 28, 1981) was an American businessman and political leader who served as treasurer of the Democratic National Committee from 1942 to 1945.

 Early life

 Born in Indianapolis, Indiana, to Elbert L. Pauley and the former Ellen Van Petten, he attended Occidental College, in northeast Los Angeles, during 1919 and 1920 before transferring to the University of California, Berkeley, where he was a member of Phi Kappa Psi fraternity, earning a Bachelor of Science in 1922 and a Master of Science the following year.

 Business career

 Pauley made his fortune running oil companies from the mid-1920s onward.
 He founded the Petrol Corp. in 1923.
 Pauley was president of Fortuna Petroleum by 1933.
 In 1947 he bought Coconut Island in Hawaii, as a private retreat.
 Several of his deals involved Zapata Corporation, run by George H. W. Bush, including a joint-venture with Pemargo in 1960.
 In 1958 he founded Pauley Petroleum which, with Howard Hughes, expanded oil production in the Gulf of Mexico.

 Later Pauley also became a founding part-owner of television station KTVU in Oakland, a part-owner of the Los Angeles Rams football team and a director of Western Airlines.